tdebaets/common/Delphi/Building.md

 Package Installation
 --------------------

-If you also want to view or edit the project's forms, you need to install some additional design packages so that the Delphi IDE recognizes the third-party components used in these forms.
+If you also want to view or edit the project's forms, you need to install an additional design package so that the Delphi IDE recognizes the third-party components used in these forms.
 Otherwise, if you just want to edit the code, you can skip this step and choose `Cancel` when the Delphi IDE tells you that a class can't be found.

 First, make sure that you have built the `common` repository successfully.
 This is required to install the `tdebaets_comps.bpl` package.
 If you cloned a repository that includes `common` as a submodule, open a Windows command prompt in the repository directory and run these commands:
 ```